 The student must initiate the appeal to the Director of the TALH program.
-The appeal must include the student's position on why he/she is filing an appeal.
-The appeal must be filed in writing within five (5) working days after receiving notice of the decision from the designated TALH administrator/hearing officer.
-Appeal forms are available at the TALH Office.
+The student must submit a "Request for Appeal" form to the TALH Director within 5 working days after receiving notice of the decision from the designated TALH administrator/hearing officer.